bakullama/Arduino-ECG/README.md

 # Arduino-ECG

-Some arduino code written for the AD8232 heart rate sensor.
+Some arduino code written for the AD8232 heart rate sensor with the arduino DUE.

 # Pins